sap-tutorials/sap-build-process-automation/tutorials/spa-academy-run-salesorderprocess/spa-academy-run-salesorderprocess.md

 ### Run business process

 1. Once you have successfully deployed the business process with an API trigger, you can view the API trigger in the Overview section under the tab Triggers.

     Click View to see context of the workflow API.

     <!-- border -->![Triggers](4.png)

 2. You can view the API URL and the payload to start the process.
-    Copy the payload which would be used in the later steps .
+Copy the payload which would be used in the later steps.

     Details of the payload: